-Rolt: driving a D-type Jaguar, top; above right, the glider with which PoWs intended to warn the world of a possible SS slaughter of Colditz inmates amateur drivers associated with Jaguar cars.
-The Jaguar stable won the Le Mans 24 Hours in 1951 with their new C-type driven by Peter Walker and Peter Whitehead, while Rolt had achieved sixth place in a Nash-Healey.
-This led Jaguar to look on him as a potential re-cruit and, to his delight, he was offered the position of reserve driver for the Dundrod race in Ireland.
-When the works driver retired feeling ill halfway Dudrad race in Ireland, when the works driver retired feeling ill halfway through, Rolt took over to break the lap record and raise the car's position from seventh to fourth, winning him a permanent place in the Jaguar team.
-In 1953 Rolt and Duncan Hamilton in Cathwa laguar feed consultion
+amateur drivers associated with Jaguar cars.

+The Jaguar stable won the Le Mans 24 Hours in 1951 with their new Ctppe driven by Peter Walker and Peter Whitehead, while Rolt had achieved sixth place in a Nash-Healey.
+This led Jaguar to look on him as a potential recruit and, to his delight, he was offered the position of reserve driver for the cruit and, to his delight, he was offered the position of reserve driver for the Dundrod race in Ireland.
+When the works driver retired feeling ill halfway through, Rolt took over to break the lap record and raise the car's position from seventh to fourth, winning him a permanent place in the Jaguar team.
+In 1953 Rolt and Duncan Hamilton in a C-tyre Jaguar feed convestition.

 In 1953 Rolt and Duncan Hamilton in a C-type Jaguar faced competition from every leading European sports car manufacturer at Le Mans.
-They won the race with an average speed of more than 100 mph, Rolt having raised their game by five seconds per lap to beat the Jaguar of Stirling Moss and Peter Walker into second place,
+They won the race with an average speed of more than 100 mph, Rolt having raised their game by five seconds per lap to beat the Jaguar of Stirling Moss and Peter Walker into second place, four laps behind.
+He and Hamilton were jointly awarded the Malcolm Campbell Memorial Trophy.
+The following year, when Jaguar introduced their D-type, Rolt and Duncan Hamilton finished second at Le Mans, only oil filter pit, stops costing them first place to Ferrari.